Hofstra University School of Law, J.D., with Distinction, 2001

 Brad began his legal career as a judicial law clerk to the Honorable Vice Chancellor John W. Noble of the Delaware Court of Chancery.
 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware.

 Chambers USA has repeatedly named Brad as a recognized practitioner in the Delaware Court of Chancery.
 Most recently, Chambers USA 2014 described Brad as a “’terrific’” lawyer who's "star continues to rise in the Chancery arena."
-Chambers has also acknowledged Brad as "attract[ing] praise from observers as a ‘diligent and smart’ attorney with a strong focus in corporate law,” and as a “‘very impressive’ younger lawyer who clearly has a bright future ahead of him in Chancery matters.”
+Chambers has also acknowledged Brad as "attract[ing] praise from observers as a ‘diligent and smart’ attorney with a strong focus in corporate law” and a “‘very impressive’ younger lawyer.”

 Brad also recently represented Complete Genomics and its directors in opposing efforts to enjoin Complete Genomics' sale to BGI-Shenzhen and a subsequent contested fee application (C.A.
 No. 7888-VCL), as well as limited partners in an action to remove the general partner of DV Urban Realty Partners (C.A.
 No. 7204-VCN) and the successful defense of the Court's post-trial removal decision on appeal before the Delaware Supreme Court (C.A.
 No. 547, 2012).

 In addition to litigating disputes before the Court of Chancery, Brad frequently advises directors and special committees on litigation, transactional and corporate governance issues, pre-suit litigation demands, and internal investigations.

 Brad is admitted to the bars of Delaware, New York and New Jersey.
 He is a member of the Rodney Inns of Court in Delaware, the Delaware Bar Association, and the American Bar Association.